Dhar15/SprintApp/README.md

 - A Groq API key (free) — for AI quiz generation
 - A NewsAPI key (free) — for live news
 - A Google account — for the Word of the Day API (Google Sheets + Apps Script, free)
+- A Supabase account (free) — for GK of the Day REST API

 ---